KinyuaMwathi/cooking-app/README.md

 # Cooking App

-This is a simple website that converts units used during cooking.
+This is a simple web page that converts units used during cooking.

 By _**Charles Mwathi**_